-Where is Idaho state in the United States?
+Where is Idaho?
+Location of Idaho in the United States.

 Located in the Western Region, Idaho is considered part of the Pacific Northwest, as well as a Rocky Mountain State.
 With Canada to the north, Idaho is bordered by other U.S. states in three of four directions.
 Washington and Oregon are to the west of Idaho.
 Nevada and Utah border Idaho to the south at nearly equivalent lengths.
 In the east, Idaho is enclosed by Montana and Wyoming.